How does nutrition affect the developing brain?

 Brain development is most sensitive to a baby’s nutrition between mid-gestation and two years of age.

-A baby’s birth weight–and brain size–do depend on the quality of his or her mother’s nutrition during pregnancy.
-Pregnant women should gain about 20 percent of their ideal pre-pregnancy weight (e.g., 26 pounds for a 130-lb woman) to insure adequate fetal growth.
-This requires consuming an extra 300 calories per day, including 10-12 extra grams of protein.
+A baby’s birth weight and brain size are significantly influenced by the mother’s nutrition during pregnancy.
+To support adequate fetal brain growth, pregnant women should aim to gain about 20% of their ideal pre-pregnancy weight (e.g., 26 pounds for a 130-pound woman).
+This typically involves consuming an additional 300 calories per day, including 10-12 extra grams of protein.